hu-it/pt8n_ado_test_pipeline/README.md

 Example project of an AzureDevOps Pipeline with automated test cases.
 The purpose of this project is to demonstrate how the integration between the AzureDevOps pipelines and the PowerTestmation (PT8N) works.

-### Prerequisites
-- The first thing that you need to do is to get the PT8N plugin.
-Here is a link: https://marketplace.visualstudio.com/items?itemName=hu-it.pt8n
-- The pipeline configuration, this project provides a .yaml template.
-- In your automation project, depending on whether it is Cypress, Playwright, or PyTest, you will need to set the different tags that will relate your automated test cases to the PowerTestmation test cases.

 ## Overview

 This repository contains four main components: